ngner/argocd-rhacm/START-HERE/README.md

 ## TODO - curently use branch `main` until the merge policies are agreed.

-You will need to create a credential to access the Azure Dev Ops Repository.
+You will need to create a credential to access the Repository.
 Use the token creation function in ADO to create Token for use then either use the GUI to deploy or the following template for a secret DON'T CHECK IT IN TO GIT !!!

 ## Deploy the root application